emeka-osuagwu/Laravel-docs/README.md

 # Laravel-docs
-Offline full `Laravel` official documentation
+Full offline `Laravel` official documentation

 ## How to install